harkash/harkash_old2.github.io/_pages/interests.md

 {% include base_path %}

-Two of my major interests are -
-* Climbing - I started bouldering over the summer of 2018 and am currently climbing V4-V5.
-* Reading books - I mostly read non-fiction and fantasy, though I have begun 2020 with a science fiction classic.
+Since the start of the pandemic, going to the climbing gym has not been possible.
+Instead, I have started running and biking (though probably not as often as I should).

+I still read a few books a year, mostly in the fantasy and non-fiction genres:
   This is my current list for 2020:
  - Neuromancer by William Gibson
-    - Ride of a lifetime by Robert Iger
+ - Ride of a Lifetime by Robert Iger
-    - The Signal and the Noise by Nate Silver (currently reading)
+ - The Signal and the Noise by Nate Silver
-    - Manufacturing consent by Noam Chomsky (currently reading)
+ - Manufacturing Consent by Noam Chomsky (currently reading)
+ - The Creation of the Media: The Political Origins of Modern Communications by Paul Starr
+ - A Strangeness in My Mind by Orhan Pamuk, Ekin Oklap
+ - Senlin Ascends by Josiah Bancroft
+ - Arm of the Sphinx by Josiah Bancroft
+ - Never Let Me Go by Kazuo Ishiguro
+ - The Rage of Dragons by Evan Winter
+ - Edgedancer by Brandon Sanderson
+ - Norwegian Wood by Haruki Murakami, Jay Rubin
+ - Kafka on the Shore by Haruki Murakami, Philip Gabriel
+ - Cork Dork: A Wine-Fueled Adventure Among Obsessive Sommeliers, Big Bottle Hunters, and Rogue Scientists Who Taught Me to Live for Taste by Bianca Bosker
+ - Germany, Memories of a Nation by Neil MacGregor (currently reading)
+ - Essentialism: The Disciplined Pursuit of Less by Greg McKeown (currently reading)

 Books I read in 2019:
  - Do Androids Dream of Electric Sheep? by Philip K. Dick